 Other financial liabilities are carried at amortised cost using the effective interest rate method.
+Details of the Company's financial risk management objectives are included in the strategic report.

 Loans and receivables

 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
 They arise when the Company provides money, goods or services directly to a debtor with no intention of trading the receivable.
 They are included in current assets, except for maturities greater than 12 months after the balance sheet date which are classified as non-current assets.
 Loans and receivables are included in trade and other receivables in the balance sheet.